Money BasicsManaging Money

 Another option is to augment your emergency fund by investing in health insurance.
 Insurance companies provide protection in the form of a big payout to you or your family, if something bad were to happen to you.
 This payout covers expenses for things such as hospitalization, doctor’s fees, medications, treatments, testing, and even an allowance for loss of income.

-And unlike an emergency fund, health insurance can only protect you from medical-related incidents.
-For instances such as when you lose your job, your car breaking down, or your house needing sudden repairs, your health insurance won’t be able to provide you with any financial assistance.
+However, unlike an emergency fund that you can use anytime you need it, insurance has certain conditions limiting its coverage, usually to medical-related incidents.
+You also cannot “withdraw” your money as you may from your savings account for instances like losing your job, your car breaking down, or your house needing sudden repairs, your health insurance won’t be able to provide you with any financial assistance.